 Virtually every day the local press carries news articles on the horrendous social conditions facing workers and young people stemming from poverty, including the lack of available and affordable housing, conditions of police violence, child abuse and drug addiction.

 Ending Detroit’s financial oversight by the state is not a sign of health, but demonstrates that Republican Governor Rick Snyder is sufficiently confident that Democratic Mayor Mike Duggan, the multimillionaire former Wayne County prosecutor and hospital executive, and Detroit’s City Council will continue to carry out measures of economic austerity against the working class.

 The bankruptcy was imposed through the state-appointed emergency manager, over the opposition of the city’s workers, but with the full support of then-mayor Dave Bing, another Democrat.
-Its purpose was use the courts to declare federal bankruptcy law, taking precedence over the state constitution, which protects the pensions of city employees, firefighters and other public employees as contractual obligations that cannot be impaired.
+Its purpose was use the courts to declare that federal bankruptcy law takes precedence over the state constitution, which protects the pensions of city employees, firefighters and other public employees as contractual obligations that cannot be impaired.
 It was the culmination of a long-planned political conspiracy organized by both the Democratic and Republican parties and fully supported by the Obama administration.

 At the time of the bankruptcy, sections of the black Democratic Party establishment in Detroit complained about the state trampling on local government, but this was mere posturing.
 Now City Council President Brenda Jones declares, “With the dormancy of the [review commission] and a reduction in state oversight, local control is returning to our city and its elected officials can assume the role that voters expect us to carry out.”